RNA-seq Bioinformatics

 # Load gene names for lookup later in the tutorial

-bg_table = texpr(bg, 'all')
+bg_table = texpr(bg, "all")

 bg_gene_names = unique(bg_table[, 9:10])